rohitadivi/Reconfigure-BYFN/README.md

 ../bin/cryptogen generate --config=./crypto-config1.yaml
 ```

-#### Print org3 using configtxgen and save the output file as org3.json in scripts directory so that it can be accessed throught the cli container
+#### Print org3 using configtxgen and save the output file as org3.json in scripts directory so that it can be accessed through the cli container
 ```
 ../bin/configtxgen -printOrg Org3MSP > ./scripts/org3.json
 ```